 PayPal Donations and Accept Donations with PayPal are pretty equally matched in terms of popularity and offerings.
 Both offer free version — however, PayPal donations only offers a free version and does not allow recurring donations.

-What we like: Donorbox is an SaaS fundraising platform that integrates easily with WordPress and packs enough features to support both small campaigns and major organizations.
+What we like: Donorbox is a SaaS fundraising platform that integrates easily with WordPress and packs enough features to support both small campaigns and major organizations.

 Donorbox is a comprehensive, cloud-based donation platform built to integrate with many CMSs and website building tools.
 To use it with WordPress, you can install the free Donorbox integration plugin.